WGBH-MLA/AAPB2/app/views/primary_source_sets/ben-source-set-2/9-occupy-movement.md

 ## Introduction

 Occupy Wall Street started in New York City, but in the fall of 2011, the movement spread as protesters built encampments in cities and college campuses across the country.
 As shown in this November 2011 *PBS NewsHour* report, tensions between public authorities and Occupy protesters mounted as the weeks passed.
-Officials expressed concern about sanitary conditions, drug use and violence within the encampments (though these charges were typically disputed by activists).
+Officials expressed concern about sanitary conditions, drug use, and violence within the encampments (though these charges were typically disputed by activists).
 In some cities, confrontations between police and protesters led to physical altercations and property destruction.
-Ultimately, in New York City, Oakland, Portland and other cities, city officials sent police to clear out the encampments.
+Ultimately, in New York City, Oakland, Portland, and other cities, city officials sent police to clear out the encampments.
 The clip features footage of encampments and protest activity, as well as excerpts of interviews with the mayor of Portland and with an Occupy spokesman about the impending eviction of Occupy protesters.

 <b>PBS NewsHour; November 11, 2011 3:00pm-4:00pm PST</b>
 <b>| NewsHour Productions | 2011</b>